Sparkloop: Reviewing My Experience

 On December 17, 2022, we started using Sparkloop’s Partner Network and shared a daily recommended newsletter in our newsletter using Magic Links.
 It was as great as everyone said.
 From our list of 8,800 people, we averaged 13 signups a day.
 It was a nice few hundred extra earned in December.
 The problem began on January 18, 2023.
 We had an odd spike to 360 signups.
 I was shocked.
 It seemed very high but the list at that point had 11,200 emails so it didn’t seem impossible.
 I knew that Sparkloop monitored this program and had anti-fraud software so I figured they would reach out to me if there was an issue.

 On February 1, I received a note from Sparkloop saying that there were a lot of “broken” email addresses and asking me to stop using “Magic Links combined with Upscribe/the partner network.”
 So, I stopped.
 Since the Partner Network doesn’t allow me to see the full emails that signed up for other newsletters, it was difficult for me to troubleshoot the issue.
 I was eventually able to determine that it was the jumbled emails from the Magic Link that were causing the issue.
 Since I was able to download the emails of those who had clicked the links and manually upload them to my list, I had naively decided not to delete the jumbled emails every day.
-I figured they were dead emails and there was no use since I aggressively clean my list and they would soon be removed.
+I figured they were dead emails and there was no use since I aggressively clean my list.
+They would soon be removed.

-What I didn’t realize is that some email systems would click the links in those broken emails and that those clicks would make it through Sparkloop’s anti-fraud register as good emails in their system.
+What I didn’t realize is that some email systems would click the links in those broken emails and that those clicks would make it through Sparkloop’s anti-fraud and register as good emails in their system.
 Once I found that out, I cleared all those emails off my list and changed my tech stack so that I was not using Magic Links in my prospecting.
 I also added even more aggressive cleaning measures to make sure that I quickly cleared off any emails that displayed bot behavior.
 This should fix the issues that were presented with Sparkloop’s partner network.

 This is where the communication issues began.
 Sparkloop had always been very responsive.
 But after February 2nd they became very unresponsive.
 Despite their policy being “same-day email & chat support”.
-It took a week for them to respond to me and that was only when I looped Manuel into a conversation with another vendor that was trying to help me solve the problem.
+It took a week for them to respond to me and that was only when I looped Manuel into a conversation with another vendor who was trying to help me solve the problem.

 By February 15, we thought we had identified what was causing the scrambled emails (turned out not to be the cause) and I was eager to test it out, but Manuel told me that things were on hold because they were updating their anti-fraud software.
 Seemed totally reasonable and needed.
 I didn’t hear from Sparkloop for two more weeks.
-A week later, on February 23, my access to the Sparkloop Partner Network was without notice suspended.
+A week later, on February 23, my access to the Sparkloop Partner Network was suspended without notice.
 It was another week, March 3, before I received communication from Sparkloop.

 The March 3 email from Louis asked for my patience and assured me that “We’re happy to work with you to address the issue”.
-He did continue to assert that it wasn’t a Sparkloop issue but another part of my tech stack.
+He continued to assert that it wasn’t a Sparkloop issue but another part of my tech stack.
 I don’t know if that is correct at all.
 He also said, “I’d be happy to pause your billing until we resolve this.”
 Since I wasn’t able to use the part of Sparkloop that was giving me the greatest benefit.
-10 days later I was my regular monthly fee from Sparkloop.
+10 days later, I was charged my regular monthly fee from Sparkloop.
 They never responded to any inquiries about this.

 Trying to Move Forward